sile-typesetter/casile/README.md

 In addition to run-time dependencies, compiling the CLI interface (optional) requires a Rust build toolchain.
 Once built the CLI requires no dependencies to run.

+Until other distros have packages, perhaps the most definitive list of dependencies is the Arch Linux [package meta-dataa](https://aur.archlinux.org/cgit/aur.git/tree/.SRCINFO?h=casile-git).
+You will need to translate the package names for your platform but everything is listed there.

 ### Companion tools

 You’ll probably want some other things not provided by CaSILE as well.